yonatanref007/blockchain/README.md

 ## Project Overview

-CrypVideo provides a decentralized platform where:
+CrypVideo provides a platform where:

-Creators can upload and manage videos securely on IPFS (InterPlanetary File System).
+Creators can upload and manage videos.
 Viewers can discover, view, and tip creators using Ethereum-based smart contracts.
-This project promotes fair monetization, secure content storage, and enhanced user privacy through blockchain technology.
+This project promotes fair monetization, and enhanced user privacy through blockchain technology.

 ## Features